tiffzny/tiffzny.github.io/baby-shower.md

 Location details

+## Who

+You!!
+And Tiffany & Blair and friends and family!

 ## More details

 Though diapers and wipes are an extremely useful baby shower gift...
 We'd have a hard time taking big diaper boxes back on the plane!
-There is a *DAIPER RAFFLE* set-up so you can contribute what you might have spend on a box of diapers or wipes.
+There is a ***DAIPER RAFFLE*** set-up so you can contribute what you might have spend on a box of diapers or wipes.
 * Cash, Check, PayPal, Venmo, or Cash App is great!
   * PayPal: tiffzny [at] gmail [dot] com
   * Venmo: @Ashlee-Boelens (last 4 digits = 7010)